gvanaja16/BLINKIT_ANALYSIS_WITHEXCEL/README.md

 | **Number of Items** | 8,523 |
 | **Average Rating** | 4.0 |

-These KPIs give me a quick overview of the overall performance before going into the detailed analysis.
+These KPIs give me a quick overview of the overall performance before looking at the detailed analysis.

 ---